The legal status of a long-term European Community resident is granted exclusively to third-country nationals.

 *The documents required to be enclosed with the application must not be older than 180 days, with the exception of the travel document, the vital records certificate and the applicant’s photograph, as long as it corresponds to their actual appearance.
 It is always necessary to submit the originals or officially authenticated copies of the documents.
 As for the travel document and the vital records documents to be submitted, their originals must be submitted.

-You can find the contact information of the offices of DAMP MOI on the website of the Ministry of the Interior.
+You can find the contact information of the Ministry of the Interior offices on the Information Portal for Foreigners.

 If you are a family member of an EU citizen and a third-country national, a biometric certificate of residence permit will be issued to you in addition to the certificate of permanent residence permit, along with a note on the granting of the legal status of a resident.

 You can appeal against the decision within 15 days of the delivery of the decision.
-You can file the appeal in person or send it by mail (or electronically) to the given office of the MOI CR or to the official address of the MOI:
+You can file the appeal in person or send it by post (or electronically) to the given office of the Ministry of the Interior or to the official address of the Ministry of the Interior:

 Ministerstvo vnitra